 The central part of the GUI is your editor, which you can separate by tabs for your code editing.
 You can change your editing view to a grid system or to side-by-side files.

-After creating a new file through the File menu, an empty file will open in a new tab, and once saved, the file's name will be viewable in the Explorer side panel.
-Creating folders can be done by right clicking on the Explorer sidebar and pressing on New Folder.
+After creating a new file through the File menu, an empty file will open in a new tab.
+Once saved, the file’s name will be viewable in the Explorer side panel.
+Creating folders can be done by right clicking on the Explorer sidebar and selecting New Folder.
 You can expand a folder by clicking on its name as well as dragging and dropping files and folders to upper parts of the hierarchy to move them to a new location.

-CTRL+SHIFT+\, or by pressing on Terminal in the upper menu, and selecting New Terminal.
-The terminal will open in a lower panel and its working directory will be set to the project's workspace, which contains the files and folders shown in the Explorer side panel.
+CTRL+SHIFT+`, or by pressing on Terminal in the hamburger menu, and selecting New Terminal.
+The terminal will open in a lower panel and its working directory will be set to the project’s workspace, which contains the files and folders shown in the Explorer side panel.

 You’ve explored a high-level overview of the code-server interface and reviewed some of the most commonly used features.